ebullient/campaign-notes/heist/waterdeep/npcs/elyellas-graycastle.md

 ---
 aliases: ["Elyellas Greycastle"]
-type: npc
 tags:
-- iff/unknown
+- rowen/iff/unknown
-- npc/alive
+- rowen/npc/alive
 - place/waterdeep/trollskull-alley/path-of-crumbs
 - region/sword-coast-north/waterdeep/city-ward/north
 - group/waterdeep/guild/bakers-guild
 ---
 # Elyellas Greycastle
-<span class="subhead">[Path of Crumbs](../../places/waterdeep/path-of-crumbs.md), Trollskull Alley, North Ward of Waterdeep</span>
+<span class="subhead">[Path of Crumbs](../places/path-of-crumbs.md), Trollskull Alley, North Ward of Waterdeep</span>

 Elyellas is a small Half-Elf, his hair is short and brown, his eyes are blue.
 He has a small frame and is very nimble.
 He wears a brown apron with the logo of his bakery, a round dish with a crust of bread, and a trail of crumbs leading to the lower right.